If you're wanting to carry out a licensable activity on unlicensed premises you'll need to apply for a temporary event licence.

 - put children at risk of harm

-If you disagree with the licensing committee’s decision, you can appeal to your local magistrates’ court.
-You must do this within 21 days, and at least 5 working days before the date of your event.
+If you disagree with the licensing committee’s decision you can appeal to your local magistrates’ court.
+You must do this within 21 days, and at least five working days before the date of your event.

 Displaying your notice

-You must keep your TEN in a safe place where the event is held.
+You must keep your temporary event notice in a safe place where the event is held.

 You must also display a copy of the notice where it can be easily seen.